quenktechnologies/wml/spec.md

 3) Imports do NOT support identifier aliasing.

-## Contexts

-A context is a record like data structure that provides the values used in a view's template, prefixed with `@`.

-In the wml language, a context usually comes from the target runtime, however its structure can be described in wml via the `{% context %}` statement.
-This allows views to indicate their context type independant of the target language.

-The alternative, is to import a context from a target language module or from another wml module.

-### Context Statement
+## Context Statement

 The context statement allows a context to be described in wml.
-For most purposes, a context statement can be seen as the equivalent of an interface in object oriented languages.

-The context statement has the following syntax:
+Context statements are compiled to interfaces in the target language.

+###  Syntax

 ```ebnf